IBM-Cloud/docs/services/mobileaccess/custom-web.md

    state= <state>
    ```

-    The `state` parameter is not in use for now, and it can be left empty.
+    The `state` parameter is not currently in use and you can leave it empty.

     The `redirect_uri` parameter determines the redirect after the successful or failed authentication of your custom identity provider.